enz/pentobi/INSTALL.md

-Compiling and installing Pentobi from the sources
+Compiling and Installing Pentobi From the Sources
 =================================================

 Requirements